 Our GDPR services come in two parts.
 Firstly, we help you accelerate your GDPR readiness and then provide ongoing support to help you stay compliant.

-We'll help you assess your current compliance gaps, provide detailed recommendations and support the activity required to get your firm GDPR ready:
+We'll help you assess your current GDPR readiness, provide a detailed gap analysis report and support the activity required to get your firm GDPR ready.
+Why you should start with a GDPR gap analysis:

 From 25 May 2018, you'll need to ensure you continue to maintain your GDPR compliant processes and manage any incidents in accordance with GDPR guidelines.
 Oosha provides a comprehensive service to support you, which includes: